akka/alpakka/docs/src/main/paradox/mqtt.md

 In this case, when the message is successfully sent to the broker, an ack is sent.
 This flow can be used in a stream when the source must be acknowledged ONLY when the message is sent.

-The flow receive a `MqttMessageWithAck` with the message swapped with the new content and the ack function from source
+The flow emits `MqttMessageWithAck`s with the message swapped with the new content and keeps the ack function from the original source.

 Scala
 : @@snip [snip](/mqtt/src/test/scala/docs/scaladsl/MqttFlowSpec.scala) { #create-flow-ack }